bernardobreder/pancake-lab/README.md

 ### UUID

-Using UUID as an identifier in a server presents important advantages and disadvantages:
+Using `UUID` as an identifier in a server presents important advantages and disadvantages:

 Advantages:

-- Generation of globally unique identifiers without the need for central coordination
+- Generation of `globally unique identifiers` without the need for central coordination
 - Ideal for distributed systems where multiple servers can create records simultaneously
-- Offers timeless and consistent identifiers for exposure to clients
+- Offers `timeless and consistent identifiers` for exposure to clients

 Disadvantages:

 - Can cause greater fragmentation in the database when compared to sequential IDs
-- Doesn't have natural temporal ordering, making it difficult for queries based on creation sequence
+- Doesn't have `natural temporal ordering`, making it difficult for queries based on creation sequence
-- Occupies more storage space (16 bytes vs. 4-8 bytes of an integer)

 ### Absence of basic methods